sumimakito/Awesome-qr.js/README.md

 > For more information, please refer to [Error correction feature | QRcode.com | DENSO WAVE](https://www.qrcode.com/en/about/error_correction.html).

 Error correction level of the QR code.
+### maskPattern

+`number?, continue reading to learn more`

+**This is an advanced option.**

+Leave untouched to let the code decide which mask pattern to use.

+Specify the mask pattern to be used in QR code encoding.

+Accepts a value provided by _QRMaskPattern_.

+> To find out all eight mask patterns, please refer to [Wikipedia File:QR_Code_Mask_Patterns.svg](https://en.wikipedia.org/wiki/File:QR_Code_Mask_Patterns.svg)

+> For more information, please refer to [Reed–Solomon codes for coders: Masking](https://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders#Masking).

+### version

+`number?, continue reading to learn more`

+**This is an advanced option.**

+Leave untouched to let the code decide which version to use.

+Specify the version to be used in QR code encoding.

+Accepts an integer in range [1, 40].

+**⚠️ An error might occurs if the specified version does not have enough space for the input data.**

+> For more information, please refer to [Information capacity and versions of QR Code | QRcode.com | DENSO WAVE](https://www.qrcode.com/en/about/version.html).

 ### colorDark